Have you tried Sticker Match to help pencil grip?

 What activities are helpful for fine motor skills?

 Fine motor activities need to include small hand movements.
-These are simple play prompts that will strengthen hands and also help pencil grip.
+These simple play prompts will strengthen hands and help the pencil grip.
+The good news?
+There are so many low-prep preschool activities that help improve fine motor skills!

 Here is a terrific list of ways to improve fine motor skills: